iotaledger/iota-wiki/docs/get-started/tools/shimmer-bridge.md

 ### 2. Select the Source Chain

 You should select the source chain from which you want to bridge a token into [Shimmer EVM](https://shimmer.network/evm).
 To send tokens out of Shimmer EVM, select Shimmer EVM as the source chain.

 ### 3. Select the Token to Transfer

 Click "**Select Token**" to choose a token to transfer from the source chain.
 The Interface will display all bridgeable tokens and your token balance in the selection dropdown.
-Also, all other bridgeable tokens you hold in one of the other available networks are displayed.
+Also all other bridgeable tokens you hold in one of the other available networks are displayed.

 ### 4. Enter the Number of Tokens You Want to Bridge From the Source Chain